 The internet connectivity and mobile applications add to the attractiveness of Buenos Aires as a destination for digital nomads and expat foreigners.
 Well, at least they do for me!

-As a digital nomad you could try and work online from a country with intermittent and slow internet connectivity like Australia.
+As a digital nomad, you could try and work online from a country with intermittent and slow internet connectivity, like Australia.
 Or you could work in Buenos Aires with its extremely cheap, fast and ubiquitous wifi and 4G cellular.

-I’m an Australian and I’d choose Argentina’s internet over Australia’s every single time.
+I’m an Australian and I’d choose Argentina’s internet over Australia’s internet, every single time.
 Just be sure to use a VPN in Argentina.
 But the mobile applications absolutely make Argentina so much better for me as an Australian, when I compare it to my own country.

-But in Buenos Aires I can have a steak, vegetables and papas fritas (fries) delivered to my door with a bottle of good wine or a six pack of beer almost around the clock.
+But in Buenos Aires I can have a steak, vegetables and papas fritas (fries) delivered to my door with a bottle of good wine or a six pack of beer, almost around the clock.
 And for about half of what an UberEats Macdonald’s delivery costs at home.

 Food In Buenos Aires